The Structured Products Law Review: USA

 The Securities Act of 1933, as amended (the Securities Act), regulates offers and sales of securities in the United States.
 All offers and sales of securities must be made pursuant to a registration statement, except for certain exempt securities and exempt transactions.
 Every offering needs to be registered or rely on an exemption from registration: it is the specific offering that is registered, not a series or class of securities.
 If no exemption is applicable, under the central provision of the Securities Act, Section 5, it is unlawful to offer a security unless a registration statement has been filed as to the security, and it is unlawful to sell a security unless a registration statement is in effect as to the security.

 A registration statement is a filing with the SEC that includes a base prospectus, which contains general information about the issuer and the securities being registered.
 Disclosure about the issuer in its annual, quarterly and other periodic reports is typically incorporated by reference into the base prospectus.
 The SEC is a government agency that is the primary overseer and regulator of the US securities markets.
-Its mission is 'to protect investors, maintain fair, orderly, and efficient markets, and facilitate capital formation'.4
+Its mission is 'protecting investors, maintaining fair, orderly, and efficient markets, and facilitating capital formation'.4

 Registration statements are subject to review by SEC staff, although the SEC states that it 'does not evaluate the merits of securities offerings, or determine whether the securities offered are “good” investments or appropriate for a particular type of investor'.5 Registration statements become effective upon SEC declaration or, in certain cases, automatically.
-Filing fees are payable to register securities with the SEC (currently US$109.10 per US$1 million of securities (with effect from 1 October 2020)).
+Filing fees are payable to register securities with the SEC (currently US $92.70 per US$1 million of securities (with effect from 1 October 2021)).

 Exemptions from registration include: